Red Bank Battlefield: Notable burials

-In June 2022 the remains of 13 Hessian soldiers were discovered in land purchased by Gloucester County in 2020 at the northern end of the historical park.
-They are being analyzed by the New Jersey State Police forensic lab.
+In June 2022, a mass grave containing the remains of 15 Hessian soldiers were discovered in land purchased by Gloucester County in 2020 at the northern end of the park.
+The remains were analyzed by a team of historians, archaeologists and forensic anthropologists, alongside the New Jersey State Police Forensic Anthropology Unit.

 Visiting

 The 44 acre park is open to visitors during daylight hours.
 The Whitall House may be visited during more limited hours.
 An annual reenactment of the battle takes place on the park grounds in October.
 In the early 1980s, a lifeguard was on duty and swimming was permitted in the Delaware River.